skupperproject/skewer/README.md

     ln -s subrepos/skewer/plano
     cp subrepos/skewer/test-example/.planofile .

-Use your editor to create a `skewer.yaml` file in the root directory of your project:
+Use your editor to create a `skewer.yaml` file in the root of your
+project:

     emacs skewer.yaml